 M. S. Narayana

 M. S. Narayana is an Indian actor, best known for Tamil cinema.
 M. S. Narayana began their career in 2000 and has been a prominent figure in the industry for over 26 years.
-With over 210 credits to their name and an average audience rating of 6.5, M. S. Narayana remains one of the most prolific and celebrated talents in the industry.
+With over 210 credits to their name, M. S. Narayana remains one of the most prolific and celebrated talents in the industry.

 - Born